Get a DemoStart Free TrialSign In

 UX metrics include a number of common measurements including click-through rates, bounce rate, and page load time.
 These all provide key insights on how users are responding to various elements of the application or service.
 Dropoffs between key steps and features can serve to alert developers where holistic improvements may need to be made to improve the user experience.

-If you want to find out more about how monitoring application performance metrics can assist in improving your application’s performance then why not sign up for a free trial of Logit.io’s application performance for 14 days to see how we can help you?
+If you want to find out more about how monitoring application performance metrics can assist in improving your application’s performance then don't hesitate to contact us or sign up for a free trial of Logit.io’s application performance for 14 days to see how we can help you.

 If you found this article informative then why not read more about how CMMC affects small businesses or find out about cloud monitoring tools next?